Contact us on Facebook, Twitter, Instagram, or email: firstname.lastname@example.org

 Due to the way the farmers pick our produce, which is sometimes on Tuesday mornings, we can not provide advance notice of what is included in your share week-to-week.

-We are always fundraising to make CSA shares more affordable for members who would benefit from sliding scale, SNAP acceptance, and installment payments, while supporting our farmers.
-Thank you in advance for donating what you can when you sign-up for the season.
+We are always fundraising to help sustain our pay-what-you-can market for YWCA Brooklyn residents at every distribution.
+We thank you in advance for donating what you can when you sign-up for the season.

 Please be courteous and upstanding members to each other and our community.
 Members understand that they share in the risks and reward of the growing season.
 No two seasons are alike, and the abundance experienced one season might be different than the next.
 Once your share is paid for, there are no refunds due to inability to pick-up, vacation schedule, or for any other reason.

 The CSA is always all-member volunteer run.
 Each season, members agree to volunteer their time to help with share distributions at YWCA Brooklyn.
 In addition to this, there is a core team of volunteers that help with event planning, recruiting new CSA members through marketing and promotion, manage finances, and communicate with our farmers and partners year-round!
 In exchange they receive fresh, quality produce.
 Interested in volunteering year-round as a core member?
 Please contact us at email@example.com.

 Each season, the farmers set prices that reflect a balance between the cost of production and paying living wages to themselves and farm workers, and the members' need for accessible food.
 Additionally, a 3% increase is built in to that cost to provide YWCA Brooklyn residents with affordable access to produce, and as a thank you for hosting the CSA in their home.
 Lastly, each member contributes a $15 membership fee folded into the share price to cover costs such as website hosting and domain fees, banking costs, promotional and educational printing, distribution equipment costs, and Just Food dues.